 ‘Heath the Soldier’ is a permanent exhibition, detailing Sir Edward’s wartime experiences whilst serving with the Royal Artillery both in England and the European theatre of operations during the Second World War.

-The Salisbury Group of Artists was established in the 1940s and exists for the advancement and practice of painting and allied visual arts.
-The group comprises people of all ages and offers its members opportunities to develop new skills and to exhibit their work.
+Salisbury Group of Artists was established in the 1940s and exists for the advancement and practice of painting and allied visual arts.
+More information on the group can be found on their website: www.salisburygroupofartists.co.uk.

 ‘Picture Salisbury’ is a selling exhibition with a percentage of any sales going to the Sir Edward Heath Charitable Foundation.

 Image: ‘The West Winter Walk’ by Merilyn Cooper.
 Oil on canvas.